-Number of s Number of Suppliers in
+Number of Number of Suppliers in

 Region 2025 2024

+Europe - 2

+Hong Kong 7 6

-Europe Hong Kong The PRC Others - 7 2 1 2 6 4 -
+The PRC 2 4

+Others 1

 10 12

 The Group expects the suppliers to implement good employment measures by dealing with their employees fairly and reasonably, respecting employees' rights and providing employees with an environment free from discrimination, child labour and forced labour.
 The suppliers also need to adhere to transparent business processes and high standards of conduct which they have to avoid conflicts of interest and prohibit corruption and bribery.
 Before making any procurement decisions, the Group will conduct due diligence and assessments on suppliers to avoid environmental and social risks along the supply chain.
 Suppliers are chosen mainly based on their service or product quality, price, reputation, financial background, sustainability and social responsibility track record (including environmental friendliness) and delivery time.
-The Group regularly conducts performance reviews with major suppliers, regularly review the environmental friendliness of the sourced products and services and communicates with them for rectification and improvements.
+The Group regularly conducts and services and communicates with them for rectification and improvements.
 All of the above 10 suppliers are subject to relevant supply chain policies and practices relating to engaging suppliers mentioned above.
 The Group shall regularly review the relevant policies and practices to ensure their effectiveness.